-There are many factors that have been, and continue to be, added up that led to the decline in bees: the first and most mentioned issue is the extreme amount of pesticides used on crops which not only kill bugs that are said to harm crops, but good insects like bees as well; Colony Collapse Disorder (CCD) which is when bees disappear from their hives or die; the Varroa mite which is a parasite that attacks honey bees; poor nutrition in bees’ diets due to “intensive farming methods”; Israeli acute paralysis virus (IAPV); globalization; reduced biodiversity; terminator seeds; pollution; even cell phones have been linked to the cause of the decline in the bee populations.
+Many factors have been, and continue to be, added up that led to the decline in bees: the first and most mentioned issue is the extreme amount of pesticides used on crops which not only kill bugs that are said to harm crops but good insects like bees as well; Colony Collapse Disorder (CCD) which is when bees disappear from their hives or die; the Varroa mite which is a parasite that attacks honey bees; poor nutrition in bees’ diets due to “intensive farming methods”; Israeli acute paralysis virus (IAPV); globalization; reduced biodiversity; terminator seeds; pollution; even cell phones have been linked to the cause of the decline in the bee populations.

 How You Can Help

 As much as this is an animal conservation issue, this is equally a human conservation issue.
 The truth is that humans cannot live without nature and we most definitely cannot survive if we continue to battle with it.
 People have tried to pollinate plants without bees and have been unsuccessful.
-There are many actions that can be taken to help and restore the bee population.
+Many actions can be taken to help and restore the bee population.

 - Avaaz has a petition asking the US and EU to stop using the neonicotinoid pesticides: Plant bee-friendly plants such as wildflowers and flowering trees “Five or six large trees can provide as much forage for bees as an acre of wildflower meadow.
 They also provide a single source of nectar that bees find easy to harvest.”

-- Don’t use pesticides and herbicide on your garden plants
+- Don’t use pesticides and herbicides on your garden plants

 - Purchase organic foods whenever possible and ask organic farmers to stop using pesticides.